 As an Operation Manager, Don’s responsibility is to oversee the receipt of print files from various systems, scheduling all of the work to ensure delivery times are met, managing the printing process, coordinating the inserting system and overseeing the mail delivery procedures.
-This means if a customer complains to the customer service department because they have not received their bill, it is Don’s job to figure out what happened to it (see A Day in the Life of an Operations Manager)
+This means if a customer complains to the customer service department because they have not received their bill, it is Don’s job to figure out what happened to it

 An easy task, right?
 In this case maybe not, especially without automation…

 Welcome to the Friday the 13th edition of the Crawford Technologies Weekly Reading List!
 This week we are keeping an eye on developing news in the multi-channel and digital mailbox services arena, as well as, digital print and “NanoInks” that are headed to drupa 2012 this May.